 Q. Can My Family Members Also Obtain T Nonimmigrant Status?

-Q. Are There a Limited Number of T Nonimmigrant Visas Given Each Year?
+Q. Are There a Limited Number of T Visas That Can Be Given Each Year?

-A. Yes.
-When USCIS grants T nonimmigrant status, an Employment Authorization Document (Form I-766/EAD) is granted at the same time.
+If your application as a principal T-1 nonimmigrant is approved, you are authorized to work.
+When USCIS grants T-1 nonimmigrant status to a principal applicant, an Employment Authorization Document (Form I-766/EAD) is issued at the same time.
 The information for the EAD is generated from the Form I-914.
-There is no need to file a Form I-765, Application for Employment Authorization, along with the application for a T nonimmigrant status.
+There is no need to file a Form I-765, Application for Employment Authorization, along with the application for T-1 nonimmigrant status if you are the principal applicant.

-Q. How Long Am I Allowed to Remain in the United States With My T Nonimmigrant Visa?
+Q. How Long Am I Allowed to Remain in the United States With T Nonimmigrant Status?

 Q. How Can I Apply For Permanent Residence (Green Card)?